Doug Locke: Career

+Locke has continued to work as an actor alongside his music career, appearing in fil, television, and commercial projects while maintainimg an active career as a recording artist and live performer.

+Acting

 Locke was inspired to enter the entertainment industry professionally by the work of his sisters, Tembi Locke (actress) and Attica Locke (writer).
 He began his career in film and television when he portrayed a young Jimi Hendrix in the Silver Lake Film Festival award-winning short, "A Technicolor Dream".
 In addition to numerous commercials, pilots and shorts, he most recently appeared in episodes of the hit television shows, House M.D., Bones, Shameless, and the Gareth Emery produced web series "We are CVNT5" created by Garreth Emery.
+Locke stars as “Bill” in the vertical series VIC.
 He has appeared in international campaigns for Coca-Cola, Pepsi, Bacardi, Subaru, Contiki, Mercedes Benz, GAP and others.
-Locke has cameo roles in the horror film Excess Flesh, the hit series Jane The Virgin and the Hallie Meyers-Shyer film Home Again, starring Reese Witherspoon.
+Locke has cameo roles in the horror film Excess Flesh, as well as co-starring role in the hit series Jane The Virgin and a cameo in the Hallie Meyers-Shyer film Home Again, starring Reese Witherspoon.
 He makes a cameo appearance as "Perry" the Icy Receptionist in his sister's beloved Netflix series From Scratch.
 Locke has also appeared in music videos by Walk The Moon, Adam Lambert, Halsey and Taylor Swift.

 Doug Locke performing live at The Roxy in Los Angeles, CA.